Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Action Execution

 \subsection{Pre-action Stage}

 The pre-action stage focuses on user-conditioned action decision and grounding.
 It translates a selected intent or plan step into executable tool calls or environment operations under user-specific constraints.
-We further decompose this stage into \textit{action policy}, which selects among functionally valid execution options for the same step, and \textit{action grounding}, which instantiates the selected action with user-specific arguments and realizations.
+We further decompose this stage into \textit{action policy}, which selects among functionally valid execution options for a given step, and \textit{action grounding}, which instantiates the selected action with user-specific arguments and realizations.